CMASCenter/pcluster-cmaq/README.md

 ### Configuring Pcluster for HPC - example tutorial
 https://jimmielin.me/2019/wrf-gc-aws/

-### Login to cluster using the permissions file
+### Login to cluster using the permissions file (need to obtain from AWS EC2 website using credentials).

 ```
-pcluster ssh cmaq -i ~/downloads/centos.pem
+pcluster ssh cmaq-c5n-18xlarge -i ~/downloads/centos.pem
 ```

 ### After logging into the head node of the parallel cluster, change from default bash shell to csh